-Centres are advised to contact CIE if they are in any doubt about the suitability of materials.
-Centres should also avoid materials that are likely to create problems with customs and excise or that are CITES (Convention on International Trade of Endangered Species) listed.
+Centres are advised to contact CIE if they are in doubt about the suitability of materials.
+Any work carried out in an inappropriate medium will not be assessed if Health and Safety considerations render this impossible.
+Teachers must be aware that certain materials will create problems with Customs and Excise or are CITES (Convention on International Trade of Endangered Species) listed.